NinjaBearStudioTech/Documentation/Writerside/topics/combat/ability-system/cbt_effects.md

 1. Uses the Base Damage, Critical Hit Change and Critical Hit Damage from Gameplay Attributes.
 2. Allows all these values to be overridden by _Set By Caller Magnitudes_ using the following tags: `Combat.Data.Damage`, `Combat.Data.CriticalHitChance`, `Combat.Data.CriticalHitMultiplier`.
-3. It also allows a deliberate damage modifier that can be used to reduce or boost damage for certain Gameplay Effects.
+3. It also allows a deliberate **Damage Modifier** that can be used to reduce or boost damage for certain Gameplay Effects.

+> **Critical Damage**
+>
+> If you decide to replace the Damage Calculation class, make sure to tag the Gameplay Spec with `Combat.Effect.Damage.Critical`,
+> whenever a Critical Hit happens, so the system can differentiate those hits and react accordingly.
+{style="note"}

 ## Defense